 £13,500 divided by three years (36 months) = £375 plus interest.

+Explore more HP finance examples with our car finance calculator or van finance calculator - clicking the HP button to view HP finance deals only.
 Simply enter a vehicle price and loan repayment term, and we'll show you what sort of monthly repayment you can expect to pay.

 Can I settle a HP finance deal early?